 WHY FAILING IS NOT ALWAYS A BAD THING

 In 2009, I started PennyPinchinMom.com.
-Within a few years, I was making a really good income.
+Within a few years, I was making an excellent income.
 I had several assistants and did not have to worry about revenue.
-My income level had reached 5 figures every month, without too much effort.
+My income level had reached five figures every month, without too much effort.
+I was loving life!!!!

 Then, the unthinkable happened.
 It changed.

-The first thing that happened was one of my affiliate partners dropped a bombshell on me.
+First, one of my affiliate partners dropped a bombshell on me.
 I received an email that told me they were cutting my affiliate rates by more than half.
-In that moment, my income dropped by more than 50%!
+Instantly, my income dropped by more than 50%!
 Imagine that happening to you in the blink of an eye.
 It doesn’t feel good.

 And, just when I did not think it could get worse, it did.